razshare/frizzante-docs/docs/pages.md

 Subdirectories are joined by `::` instead of `/` or `\`.

 !!! example
-	A page located at `lib/pages/About/User.svelte` will be identified by `About::User`.
+	A page located at `lib/pages/welcome/View.svelte` will be identified by `welcome::View`.

 ## Mapping a page